XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 YOU HAVE BEEN WARNED⚠️

 ⚠️Some Yara Rules that been used by this project are from other public repo and people , credit to their respective owner(check the yara files for more information about them)⚠️
+Report any False Positive and Missed Detection if you can , i really appriciate it

 ### Video Proof
 * <a href="https://www.youtube.com/watch?v=9rO8qLU-3vE">Beta 1</a>